-The transition from traditional pig husbandry, “pigmanship,” to raising pigs by factory methods began with the invention of industrialized slaughter in the 19th century, but it was only recently that it transformed the way pigs were treated throughout their lives.
-The most devastating new methods began in the 1960s, and they have changed the way that pigs are raised more thoroughly than any other development in the history of farming.
-The following timeline charts the growth of industrialized farming from the 1800s to the present day:
+The transition from traditional pig husbandry, “pigmanship,” to raising pigs by factory methods began with the invention of industrialized slaughter in the 19th century.
+Only recently did factory methods transform the way pigs were treated throughout their lives.
+The most devastating new methods arose in the 1960s, and they have changed the way that pigs are raised more thoroughly than any other development in the history of farming.
+This timeline charts the growth of industrialized farming from the 1800s to the present day:

-1827 – Chicago’s first industrial slaughterhouse opens.1 Slaughtering and butchering animals on assembly lines promotes an approach to farming that views pork as just another factory product and pigs as raw materials.
+1827 – Chicago’s first industrial slaughterhouse opens.1 Slaughtering and butchering animals on assembly lines promotes viewing pork as just another factory product and pigs as raw materials.

-1879 – The invention of refrigerated boxcars allows animal slaughter to become even more centralized.2 The scale and speed of industrial slaughter reaches unprecedented proportions and begins to attract the attention of a wave of new “muckraking” journalists who aim to expose hidden social problems.
+1879 – The invention of refrigerated boxcars allows animal slaughter to further centralize.2 The scale and speed of industrial slaughter reaches unprecedented proportions and begins to attract the attention of a wave of new “muckraking” (journalists who aim to expose concealed social problems).

 At the same instant the ear was assailed by a most terrifying shriek. … The shriek was followed by another, louder and yet more agonizing. … And meantime another was swung up, and then another, and another, until there was a double line of them, each dangling by a foot and kicking in a frenzy—and squealing. … There were high squeals and low squeals, grunts, and wails of agony; there would come a momentary lull, and then a fresh outburst. …

 Meantime, heedless of all these things, the men upon the floor were going about their work.
 Neither squeals of hogs nor tears of visitors made any difference to them. …